RemoteCloud/EventSync.SDK.Demo/README.md

 - Unknown - Unknown message id / no status information.

 ### Subscriber
-In order to receive new events, in this case from Edge to Cloud, you need to be subscribed through SignalR protocol on ```/events``` hub url.
 There are several SignalR methods:
-- **SubscribeToListenEvents** - initial method, which is invoked by client to subscribe to listen to new events;
+- **SubscribeToEvents** - initial method, which is invoked by client to create subscription, afterwards you can listen to new events and send new ones to destination;
+- **ReceiveEvent** - through this method subscriber will receive new events live.
 - **ReceiveSubscriptionResult** - this method contains result from *SubscribeToListenEvents* method.
-In response, it will contain all new unlistened events, client's application ID, subscriber name.
-If subscription was unsuccessful, it will contain error details;
+In response, it will contain client's application name and tenants.If subscription was unsuccessful, it will contain error details;
 - **ConfirmEventDelivery** - invoked from client side to server.
 Client should pass event id in order to mark it as listened.
 Event sync engine won't retrieve this event to subscriber anymore.
 Client has responsibility to call this method for each delivered event.
-- **ReceiveEvent** - through this method subscriber will receive new events live.
+Client should supply tenant name to confirm event.

 ### Event Sync diagram
 It is possible to post events from both Edge and Cloud instances and to receive from both Edge and Cloud instances.